talismanbrandi/UT-HEPfit/README.md

 #### To run the event generator:

-The configuration files are in the folder called UT-config at the same level as EventGeneration.
+The configuration files are in the folder called UT-config(-SM) at the same level as EventGeneration.
 Copy it into the EventGeneration folder and then run:

 ./analysis UT-config/StandardModel.conf 0